Become a Precinct Committe Person in Oregon

 Did you know you can participate in the democratic process at the local level?

 You may remember that during the 2016 primaries, there was a lot of attention on local political parties and how they work.
-There was a lot of talk about the rules and procedures that were followed by parties at the local level, and many people grew more curious as to how those procedures were arrived at.
+There was talk about the rules and procedures that were followed by parties at the local level, and many people grew more curious as to how those procedures came about.

 Each PCP is a voting member of the Central Committee in their county party, and the Central Committee in each county is authorized to make all decisions relating to its county party.
-As a WashCo Dems PCP, you will be voting on official Party business such as candidate endorsements, Party resolutions, as well as electing county Party leadership and Platform Convention delegates.
+As a Washington County Democrat PCP, you will be voting on official Party business such as candidate endorsements, Party resolutions, as well as electing county Party leadership and Platform Convention delegates.

 How does it work?